Nuclear decay parameter oscillations as possible signal of quantum-mechanical nonlinearity and emergent gravity: Nonlinear QM model

 For $V=0$, plane waves $\psi=\exp[i(\vec{k_0}\vec{r}-\omega t)]$ with $\omega=E\hbar$, $|\vec{k}_0|^2=2mE/\hbar$ are solutions both for real and imaginary $\lambda$.
 For real $\lambda$, QM continuity equation for probability density $\rho$ fulfilled, but density current acquires the form

 For imaginary $\lambda$ the continuity equation becomes of Fokker-Plank type \cite {DG}.

-As was mentioned above, simple quantum model of metastable state decay describes it as particle tunneling through the potential barrier with suitable parameters \cite {Lan}.
-It's natural to expect that for small $\lambda$ the tunneling mechanism doesn't change principally, and resulting states don't differ much from standard QM solutions.
-Hence such linear solutions can be treated as consistent approximations for incoming states to nonlinear solutions for the same system parameters.
+As was mentioned above, the simple quantum model of metastable state decay describes it as the particle tunneling through the potential barrier with suitable parameters \cite {Lan}.
+It's natural to expect that for small $|\lambda|$ the tunneling mechanism doesn't change principally, and resulting difference from standard QM solutions is small.
+Hence the nonlinear solutions can be treated as the perturbations to linear solutions for the same system parameters.
+Exploiting this auxiliary assumption, we'll find some unnormalised partial solutions of nonlinear problem.
+Basing on them, we'll obtain the exact solution of nonlinear problem for practically important situations, which is independent of mentioned auxiliary assumption.
 To illustrate the influence of nonlinear DG term on particle tunneling, consider 1-dimensional plane wave tunneling through the potential barrier.
-Suppose that rectangular barrier of the height $V_0$ located between $x=0$ and $x=a$, and plane wave particle state with energy $E < V_0$ spreads from $x=-\infty$.
+Suppose that the rectangular barrier of the height $V_0$ located between $x=0$ and $x=a$, and the plane wave with energy $E < V_0$ spreads from $x=-\infty$.
 Long-living metastable states appear for small transmission coefficient $D \to 0$, which corresponds to barrier width $a\to \infty$ for fixed $E, V_0$.
 For example, for $^{238}$U $\alpha$-decay $D\approx 10^{-37}$ \cite {Gam}.
-We'll study solutions of equation (\ref{AXA}), basing on its asymptotic in this limit.
+We'll study solutions of stationary equation (\ref{AXA}), basing on its asymptotic in this limit.
 Standard QM stationary solution for $x < 0$